 In 2015 Laurie did an internship through the NRF and Department of Science and Technology, based at the Animal Demography Unit at the University of Cape Town.
 Laurie’s passion for, and knowledge of birds grew during the course of this internship; and through this internship she was able to get involved with Earthwatch and their African Penguin Project on Robben Island.
 This project opened her eyes to the plight of these endangered birds, and this motivated her to join the Fitzpatrick Institute to begin a master’s degree.
 Laurie’s project will be to use stable isotopes to determine the food resources used by species of conservation concern, like the African Penguin, in the recently proclaimed Namibian Island’s Marine Protected Area ecosystem, another aspect of her project will determine if feather wear and feather colour affect the isotope signature of penguin feathers.

-Assessing the effect of feather wear on the carbon and nitrogen isotope values, and the use of the stable isotope technique to determine the structure of the food-web in the Namibian Island’s Marine Protected Area (Supervisor: Peter Ryan)
+Assessing the effect of feather wear on carbon and nitrogen stable isotope ratios, and the use of stable isotopes to determine predator diets in the Namibian Islands Marine Protected Area (Supervisor: Peter Ryan)